 Ulster and Cooke’s Claire McLaughlin also starts from the bench with Leinster’s Jenny Murphy, returning after a couple of seasons away, chosen to partner Sene Naoupu in the centre.
 I’d like to see McLaughlin and Murphy get a run out together but I suspect Tierney has Naoupu nailed on at inside centre!

 Despite the absence of Niamh Briggs, due to recurring injury problems, this is, in my opinion, a substantially stronger Ireland side than the one that finished off the Six Nations last season with a 45 – 12 win against the same opponents.
-The inclusion of Orla Fitzsimmons and Marie Louise Reilly in the second row adds considerable grunt and nous and the back row of Paula Fitzpatrick (captain), Junior Griffin and the wonderful Claire Molloy should ensure Ireland plenty of ball at the breakdown.
+The inclusion of Orla Fitzsimons and Marie Louise Reilly in the second row adds considerable grunt and nous and the back row of Paula Fitzpatrick (captain), Ciara Griffin and the wonderful Claire Molloy should ensure Ireland plenty of ball at the breakdown.
 There is a bit of inexperience at hooker, and there might be a few ropey lineouts, but they should only be minor bumps in a powerful Ireland side’s progress.

 It is all about experience for a gutsy Scottish side, who are improving and will feel they have something to prove after being pipped by Spain for the last European berth for the upcoming World Cup.
 Their back line only see’s one change from the last time these teams met, with Helen Nelson coming in at out half and bumping Sarah Law to scrum half and Jenny Maxwell to the bench.
 I’m glad to see the feisty Rhona Lloyd continuing on the wing, she impressed last time out, and I look forward to seeing how Kav handles her!

 Up front, Scotland have made a couple of changes to the front row and Louise McMillan is a new face, to me at least, in the back row.